-New York street and graffiti artist Cope2 (Fernando Carlo) is one of the most famous bombers whose signature bubble throw-up tags can be found anywhere and everywhere around his hometown and beyond, and whose wildstyle graffiti brought him international recognition.
-Being a self-taught artist, Cope2 came a long way from hitting subway trains and painting burners in the streets in the late 1970’s to becoming one of the most prolific graffiti artist of today, exhibited in auctions and galleries around the globe and commissioned by some of the biggest brands around.
+New York street and graffiti artist Cope2 (Fernando Carlo) is one of the most famous bombers whose signature bubble throw-up graffiti art letters and tags can be found anywhere and everywhere around his hometown and beyond, and whose wildstyle graffiti brought him international recognition.
+Being a self-taught artist, Cope2 came a long way from hitting subway trains and painting burners in the streets in the late 1970s to becoming one of the most prolific graffiti artists of today, exhibited in auctions and galleries around the globe and commissioned by some of the biggest brands around.
 Today, Cope2 continues to bring his raw energy that still captures the look of graffiti letters into abstract, bubble lettering canvas masterpieces.

 The famous French artist L'Atlas will show the latest series of his works in the exhibition Eternal Signs at the Galerie Martine Ehmer.

 Substances will be an exhibition of collaborative works created by French street artists L’Atlas and Tanc, a show that will take place at Vroom and Varossieau.

 B-Sides exhibition will reflect on the possible ways in which music (Maijazz) and urban contemporary art (Reed Projects) merge and give fruitful results.